-To Build or Buy: The Software Dilemma Every Business Faces
+To Build or Buy: The Software Dilemma Businesses Face

 It’s rare to find a business today that doesn’t rely on some type of software to keep its operations running.
 Whether you're a large enterprise managing complex global supply chains or a smaller business taking care of a limited number of clients - software almost always streamlines these processes.